© S I Richards

 Mum looks her straight in the eye, ‘Some things are too unpleasant even for sharks to eat.’

-Dad looks at Mum proudly and then turns to me, ‘Robert, stay here and look after Mum and Jamie.
+Dad beams at Mum and then turns to me, ‘Robert, stay here and look after Mum and Jamie.
 I won’t be long.’

 I’m terrified of what we might find outside the cave, but the idea of just sitting here waiting for a gang of potential killers to find us is even worse.